Dahod district

-Dahod district is a district of Gujarat state in western India.
+Dahod district is a district in the state of Gujarat in India.
 This largely tribal district is mostly covered by forests and hills.

 Geography

 Dahod is located in eastern Gujarat.
 It is located at the tripoint between Gujarat, Rajasthan and Madhya Pradesh.
 It borders Rajasthan to the north, Madhya Pradesh to the east, Chhota Udaipur district to the south, Panchmahal district to the west and Mahisagar district to the north.
 The district has two areas: a region of scrubland in the western part of the district and hills in the east.
 All these areas are covered by forests.
 The district has several rivers flowing through it: the Panam, Khan, Kalutari, Machhan and Anas.
 These rivers are tributaries of the Mahi.

 History

 Aurangzeb was born in Dahod in 1618.

 Before Indian independence in 1947, Dahod district was part of the Sunth princely state.
 In October and November 1913 its villages were raided by the Bhils under Govindgiri who were encamped in the Mangarh Hills to the northeast.